vardanagarwal/Proctoring-AI/README.md

 ## Contributing

-If you have any other ideas make a pull request.
-Consider updating the README as well.
+If you have any other ideas or do any step of to do consider making a pull request .
+Please update the README as well in the pull request.

 ## License